 - When you upgrade from Oracle Grid Infrastructure 11g or Oracle Clusterware and Oracle ASM 10g releases to Oracle Grid Infrastructure 12c Release 1 (12.1), you upgrade to a standard cluster configuration.
-You can enable Oracle Flex Cluster configuration after the upgrade. - If the Oracle Cluster Registry (OCR) and voting file locations for your current installation are on raw or block devices, then you must migrate them to Oracle ASM disk groups or shared file systems before upgrading to Oracle Grid Infrastructure 12c. - If you want to upgrade Oracle Grid Infrastructure releases before Oracle Grid Infrastructure 11g Release 2 (11.2), where the OCR and voting files are on raw or block devices, and you want to migrate these files to Oracle ASM rather than to a shared file system, then you must upgrade to Oracle Grid Infrastructure 11g Release 2 (11.2) before you upgrade to Oracle Grid Infrastructure 12c.
+You can enable Oracle Flex Cluster configuration after the upgrade. - If the Oracle Cluster Registry (OCR) and voting file locations for your current installation are on raw or block devices, then you must migrate them to Oracle ASM disk groups or shared file systems before upgrading to Oracle Grid Infrastructure 12c. - If you want to upgrade Oracle Grid Infrastructure releases before Oracle Grid Infrastructure 11g Release 2 (11.2), where the OCR and voting files are on raw or

-- Downgrades from an Oracle Grid Infrastructure 12c Release 1 (12.1) Oracle Flex Cluster configuration to a Standard cluster configuration are not supported.
+- block devices, and you want to migrate these files to Oracle ASM rather than to a shared file system, then you must upgrade to Oracle Grid Infrastructure 11g Release 2 (11.2) before you upgrade to Oracle Grid Infrastructure 12c. - Downgrades from an Oracle Grid Infrastructure 12c Release 1 (12.1) Oracle Flex Cluster configuration to a Standard cluster configuration are not supported.
 All cluster configurations in releases earlier than Oracle Grid Infrastructure 12c are Standard cluster configurations.
 This downgrade restriction includes downgrades from an Oracle Flex Cluster to Oracle Grid Infrastructure 11g cluster, or to Oracle Clusterware and Oracle ASM 10g clusters. - You can downgrade to the Oracle Grid Infrastructure release you upgraded from.
-For example, if you upgraded from Oracle Grid Infrastructure 11g Release 2 (11.2) to Oracle Grid Infrastructure 12c Release 1 (12.1), you can only downgrade to Oracle Grid Infrastructure 11g Release 2 (11.2). - To change a cluster member node role to Leaf, you must have completed the upgrade on all Oracle Grid Infrastructure nodes so that the active version is Oracle Grid Infrastructure 12c Release 1 (12.1) or later. - To upgrade existing Oracle Clusterware installations to a standard configuration Oracle Grid Infrastructure 12c cluster, your release must be greater than or equal to Oracle Clusterware 10g Release 1 (10.1.0.5), Oracle Clusterware 10g Release 2 (10.2.0.3), Oracle Grid Infrastructure 11g Release 1 (11.1.0.6), or Oracle Grid Infrastructure 11g Release 2 (11.2). - To upgrade existing Oracle Grid Infrastructure installations from Oracle Grid Infrastructure 11g Release 2 (11.2.0.2) to a later release, you must apply patch 11.2.0.2.3 (11.2.0.2 PSU 3) or later. - To upgrade existing Oracle Grid Infrastructure installations to Oracle Grid Infrastructure 12c Release 1 (12.1), you must first verify if you need to apply any mandatory patches for upgrade to succeed.
+For example, if you upgraded from Oracle Grid Infrastructure 11g Release 2 (11.2) to Oracle Grid Infrastructure 12c Release 1 (12.1), you can only downgrade to Oracle Grid Infrastructure 11g Release 2 (11.2). - To change a cluster member node role to Leaf, you must have completed the upgrade on all Oracle Grid Infrastructure nodes so that the active version is Oracle Grid Infrastructure 12c Release 1 (12.1) or later. - To upgrade existing Oracle Clusterware installations to a standard configuration Oracle Grid Infrastructure 12c cluster, your release must be greater than or equal to Oracle Clusterware 10g Release 1 (10.1.0.5), Oracle Clusterware 10g Release 2 (10.2.0.3), Oracle Grid Infrastructure 11g Release 1 (11.1.0.6), or Oracle Grid Infrastructure 11g Release 2 (11.2). - To upgrade existing Oracle Grid Infrastructure installations from Oracle Grid Infrastructure 11g Release 2 (11.2.0.2) to a later release, you must apply patch 11.2.0.2.3 (11.2.0.2 PSU 3) or later. - If you have Oracle Automatic Storage Management Cluster File System (Oracle ACFS) file systems on Oracle Grid Infrastructure 11g Release 2 (11.2.0.1), you upgrade Oracle Grid Infrastructure to any later release, and you take advantage of Redundant Interconnect Usage and add one or more additional private interfaces to the private network, then you must restart the Oracle ASM instance on each upgraded cluster member node. - To upgrade existing Oracle Grid Infrastructure installations to Oracle Grid Infrastructure 12c Release 1 (12.1), you must first verify if you need to apply any mandatory patches for upgrade to succeed.
 See Section B.6 for steps to check readiness.